-Figure 4.2 - Ethernet Port Connection
+Figure 4.2 - Front View

-Before you are able to communicate with the switch, you must know the IP address of the switch.
-The default IP setting for the 2800M is:
+Before you are able to communicate the IP address of the switch.
+Once these instructions:

-- IP = 192.168.1.100

-- Subnet Mask = 255,255,255.0

-- Default Gateway = 192.168.1.253

-Once you know the IP address, follow these instructions:

-- Connect the switch with a UTP cable to your workstations.
-Note: If the workstation connects to the switch, you will have to setup the same subnet mask between them. - 2.
-Access your web browser or use the console connection.
+1. Connect the switch with a UTP Note: If the workstation connects setup the same subnet mask with the switch, you must know you know the IP address, follow cable to your workstations. to the switch, you will have to between them.

+2. Access your web browser or use the console connection.